 Plus, the free version will automatically import your federal filing information to your state taxes.
 It asks you a few additional questions and files your state taxes for free.
 This is a big benefit.
 Many other filing software options are free for federal taxes, but charge a hefty fee to file your state taxes.

-After expanding the More Zero edition to so many filers last year, H&R Block nixed the Basic edition this year.
-Now, you’ll skip straight from More Zero to Deluxe.
-The main difference (besides price!) is that Deluxe offers forms for more deductions.
-Right now, it costs $34.99 for federal filing and $36.99 per state return but you can save 20% if you use a link within this post to sign-up.
+After expanding the free edition to so many filers two years ago, H&R Block nixed its Basic edition.
+Now, you’ll skip straight from Free to Deluxe.
+The main difference (besides price) is that Deluxe offers forms for more deductions.
+Right now, it costs $29.99 for federal filing and $36.99 for state return.

-Deluxe offers all the same benefits as More Zero, but also includes the DeductionPro tool.
+Deluxe offers all the same benefits as Free, but also includes the DeductionPro tool.
 This helps ensure that you get all the deductions for which you’re eligible.
-Supported forms include forms for Residential Energy Credits, Nondedutible IRAs, Health Savings Accounts, and more.
+Supported forms include forms for Residential Energy Credits, Nondeductible IRAs, Health Savings Accounts, and more.

 Premium includes everything included in Deluxe, as well as more support for rental property income and expenses, cost basis for home sales, gifts, inheritance assets, and more.
 It’s a better fit for those with more complicated self-employment taxes, including those who need to use Schedule C-EZ to report simple business income and deductions.

-The Premium version of H&R Block costs $54.99 for the 2017 tax season but is 20% cheaper right now, with an additional $36.99 per state filed.
-That’s still a good deal for access to all these available forms.
+The Premium version of H&R Block costs $44.99 right now for federal filing and $36.99 for state return.
+That’s a good deal for access to all these available forms.

 This option is perfect for self-employed individuals whose income and expenses are too complicated for Schedule C-EZ or for rental property owners.
 It comes with all the forms from the other options, but includes the full Schedule C form.